obfuscatedgenerated/LMVM/README.md

 You can enable them by starting the file with `; lmvm-ext <version>`.
 The latest extended mode version is 1.

-> **Note** Opting into extended mode disables the VM and falls back to the classic interpreter.
-Extended LMC cannot be compiled so the VM is not used.

 | Code | Mnemonic | Description                     |
 |------|----------|---------------------------------|
 | 903  | `ERR`    | Output to stderr                |